-Amazon released a web service creatively named “Amazon Web Service”, often affectionately known as AWS, back in 2006 and it has been continuously developed with additional capabilities added as it evolved.
+Amazon released a web service creatively named “Amazon Web Service”, often affectionately known as AWS, back in 2006.
+It has been continuously developed since with additional capabilities added as it evolved.

-It's described as ‘the world’s most comprehensive and broadly adopted cloud platform’ supported by the fact that it actually offers over 175 features, built from key components based around creating a simpler, more efficient cloud system for your business.
+It's described as ‘the world’s most comprehensive and broadly adopted cloud platform’ which actually offers over 175 features.
 AWS makes it easy to create highly flexible, scalable, and cost-effective directories with powerful data and relationship management, flexible schema management, fully-managed infrastructure and built-in data encryption.

 However, we found AWS to be the world’s most confusing cloud platform with a mountain of acronyms or jargon, so we decided to dissect the language they’ve used throughout their platform.
 We’ve picked out just a few obscurely named services and explained their functions in a simpler, short manner.